Monday's analyst upgrades and downgrades

 Previewing the release of its second-quarter financial results, scheduled for an Aug.
 3 release, Mr. Holden said he expects a “solid” performance from Fairfax’s investment portfolio, calling it a “good” quarter for both stocks and bonds.

 “We estimate total investment gains in Q2 of $183-million (pre-tax) with nearly a 50/50 split between bonds and equities.
-The fixed income portfolio benefitted from a modest decrease in sovereign bond yields (yield on the 10- year U.S. Treasury declined by 8 basis points quarter over quarter) and a modest tightening in corporate spreads.
+The fixed income portfolio benefited from a modest decrease in sovereign bond yields (yield on the 10- year U.S. Treasury declined by 8 basis points quarter over quarter) and a modest tightening in corporate spreads.
 We estimate a gain of $105MM on Fairfax’s fixed-income portfolio.
 We forecast a gain of $96-million on the common equity portfolio including a gain on sale from Tembec shares.
-We assume a small loss of $7-millionon CPI-linked derivatives as inflation expectations saw a modest increase over the second quarter.
+We assume a small loss of $7-million on CPI-linked derivatives as inflation expectations saw a modest increase over the second quarter.
 Our estimate for Q2 ending BVPS [book value per share] is $369, up 2 per cent quarter over quarter but down 9 per cent year over year.
 We expect a more significant gain in Q3 due to transactions that have already taken place, but that will still leave BVPS short of where it was a year ago.
 Our thesis for modest BVPS growth over time has not changed.”

 He added: “We assume a Q2 combined ratio of 95 per cent, down modestly from 96 per cent in Q2 last year on lower projected cat losses.
 However, continued pricing pressure, as indicated by July reinsurance renewals, will pressure the combined ratio over time.
 We continue to expect an upward trend in the combined ratio through 2018, excluding the Allied World acquisition that closed in July.
 While the acquisition of Allied World improves the mix of business, and should have an associated benefit to Fairfax's trading multiple, we just don't see Fairfax as an underwriting story.
 Underwriting leverage is relatively low (as a consequence of soft pricing), and after including corporate expenses, runoff and minority interest, there isn't much underwriting income left.
 Fairfax remains an investment story and with a 40-per-cent allocation to cash, it's hard to envision excess returns.
 We expect BV growth to remain muted, consistent with what we have seen since the end of 2009.”